infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline.md

 ---
 ### Things to keep in mind
 Social anxiety is supposed to be continuous, no jumpscare, just pure paranoia.
+The narrater is the voice in your head, your subconscious.

 ### Ideas for progression
 The windows will be fully lit at the start school, but slowly dim as you progress